beraldofilippo/volleystats/README.md

 ### TODO
 Add other sub screens to the tournament details page.
 Add cached responses for HTTP GETs.
+Adopt some kind of architecture LOL.
+Refine UI.